Online Dense Point Tracking with Streaming Memory: Experiments

 \textbf{Training Video Length}.
 We finally probe the importance of training video length to the final performance, as demonstrated in \cref{tab:ablation_length}.
 We experiment with video length (7, 10, and 24) during training and report the performance on CVO (Extended).
 Generally, we find that increasing the video length of training can improve the model performance.
 However, it also brings a huge memory consumption burden to our GPU hardware during training.
 Therefore, we finally choose to use 24-frame videos for training, which just fit into a NVIDIA 80GB H100 GPU.

-\textbf{Discussion of Memory Bank Length}.
+\textbf{Discussion}.
 We have demonstrated empirically that online dense point tracking can be resolved effectively by the memory mechanism.
 The intuition is that discriminative information can be propagated from the first frame to the latest frame within memory via already predicted accurate optical flow effectively, and this information can be readout by the attention mechanism based on feature similarity.
 As there is typically one or two timesteps between the current frame and the frame within memory, the feature similarity is accurate enough for information retrieval.
 This two-step information propagation mechanism is the cornerstone of the success of our approach.

-However, the success of two-step information propagation depends on the success of each step.
-Therefore, for accurate attention-based readout without suffering from the drifting problem, the length of the memory bank is typically small (we set the upper bound of the frame number to 3 in SPOT as verified in \cref{tab:ablation_length}).
-If there is a video with a long time of occlusion, then our memory bank may not provide useful information due to occlusion and SPOT may fail to track the points.
+\textbf{Limitation}.
+However, the success of two-step propagation depends on the success of each step.
+Therefore, for accurate attention-based readout without suffering from the drifting problem, the length of the memory bank is typically small (3 in SPOT as verified in \cref{tab:ablation_length}).
+If there is a video with a extreme long time of occlusion, then SPOT may degrades to pairwise method, which is the main limitation of SPOT.
 To deal with such scenarios, one possible future work is to introduce persistent object-level memory, for the objects within the first frame, that updates adaptively and survives through the long occlusion.
+Besides, our SPOT is also not robust to extreme fast motion and texture-less region.
+And we provide more failure cases in Supplementary.